Command & Conquer

 However, since you’re always up against an opponent with a head start, it means doing any of the missions right will take time.
 If you can’t destroy the enemy’s construction center in your attack, the computer will readily repair any damage you cause.
 So, you build a massive invasion force worthy of Xerxes.
 On average, it took me about 2 hours (including any needed reloads) after the first few, easier missions.
 While that’s not absurd, it’s still a fair amount of time for poor saps that have to work for a living.
 Beating Kane’s final base took me six hours.
 Granted, I probably went a little overboard on the production, and it was the last mission, but I’d still eaten an entire Sunday afternoon on one rotten level in a video game.

-It still takes time to secure a victory, and that would be my major complaint.
-Single missions take a surprising amount of hours doing mundane tasks and army building.
-A big reason is that this first game is focused on the ground war, and overly paranoid about air power.
+It’s also worth noting that the game is so overly paranoid about air power, I almost wish it wasn’t included at all.
 NOD has no air units to speak of, so I understand that an especially one-sided advantage needs to be watched carefully.
-Still, GDI’s air units cannot lift the fog of war, are miserable at destroying buildings, must chase many ground units to hit them, and are incredibly fragile to SAM sites or bazooka men.
+Still, GDI’s air units cannot lift the fog of war, are miserable at destroying buildings, are outrun by most ground units, and are incredibly fragile to SAM sites or bazooka men.
 You occasionally get access to transport helicopters, but you can never build them yourself in single player.
 Super weapons like the Air Strike or Orbital Strike (available if you smash all the enemy anti-air sites) sport 10+ minute recharges and are intentionally weak against buildings.
-In short, you will have to steamroll bases, up close and from the ground.
+In short, you will have to steamroll bases, up close and from the ground, made tougher when NOD’s flame units and the mighty Obelisk of Light make them so fucking good at killing soldiers and tanks.

 All the standard AI troubles are present here, though the interface has been streamlined.
 You can now order units to move and attack with a single left click.
 You can select units as a group and deselect with the right mouse button.
 You can assign units to squads and recall them with the number keys.
 It’s definitely easier to control your army than it was in Dune II or Warcraft, and much easier to break them into forces to be deployed at specific times – tanks for base defenses, then send in the infantry, followed by the engineers, etc. Pathfinding is still a problem though, and large groups are guaranteed to break up around obstacles like trees or plateaus.